saucelabs/sauce-docs/docs/orchestrate/getting-started.md

 ## 2. Push Image to a Docker Registry {#step-2}

-In order for Sauce Labs to access your Docker image it must be accessible in a Docker registry.
+In order for Sauce Labs to access your container image it must be accessible in a Docker registry.
 There are many available registries to choose from and Sauce Labs supports any registry using the standard Docker API.
 For this example we will use [DockerHub](https://hub.docker.com).

 This example pushes the image to a public registry for simplicity.
 We advise you use a private registry for any proprietary code.